kennyarehart/hummingbird/tutorials/why-exist.md

 ## Origin / Disclaimer

-This is a complete re-write and new take on [FrameRate](https://github.com/ff0000-ad-tech/ad-events/blob/master/docs/FrameRate.md), a sub class of another [package](https://github.com/ff0000-ad-tech/ad-events).
+This is a complete re-write and new take on [FrameRate](https://github.com/ff0000-ad-tech/ad-events/blob/master/docs/FrameRate.md), a sub class of another [package](https://github.com/ff0000-ad-tech/ad-events) which I was the original author prior to it being open-sourced.
 The entire system has been re-imagined and re-written from the ground up with numerous added features.

 ## Problem